ECS Card Scheme

 ECS Card Scheme FAQ's

-An ISCVE Sound Engineer ECS Card is valid for 3 Years.
+An ISCVE Sound Engineer or AV Engineer ECS Card is valid for 3 Years.

 When an ECS card has less than 3 months to run it can be renewed.
-The holder will need to sit a Health & Safety assessment in order to obtain a new card.
+The holder will need to sit a HS&E assessment in order to obtain a new card.

-ISCVE Sound Engineer ECS cards will be withdrawn and therefore struck off the national database upon lapse of ISCVE membership.
+ISCVE Sound Engineer or AV Engineer ECS cards will be withdrawn and therefore struck off the national database upon lapse of ISCVE membership.
 Withdrawn, invalid cards must be returned to the ISCVE upon receipt of formal termination of membership, to be destroyed as per the members declaration upon joining.

-If an ISCVE Sound Engineer ECS card is lost or damaged it can be reissued using our replacement service.
-A copy of the last card issued will be provided on application and payment of the replacement card fee.
+If an ISCVE ECS card is lost or damaged it can be re-issued using our replacement service.
+An exact copy of the last card issued will be provided on application and payment of the replacement card fee.
 The application for a replacement card is available up to three months before the original ECS card is due to expire.
 If there is less than three months left on the card an application to renew the ECS card will need to be made in the normal way.

-You may already hold a Health and Safety certificate from another organisation, but the agreement between the JIB and the ISCVE is that ALL applications made electronically via ISCVE, must have a valid ECS Health and Safety certificate in order to obtain an ISCVE Sound Engineer ECS card.
+You may already hold a Health and Safety certificate from another organisation, but the agreement between the JIB and the ISCVE is that ALL applications made electronically via ISCVE, must have a valid ECS Health, Safety and Environmental certificate in order to obtain an ISCVE Sound Engineer ECS or AV Engineer ECS card.

-An ECS H&S certificate is valid for two years.
+An ECS HS&E certificate is valid for two years.

-If a person is working in the electrotechnical industry and would like to use an H&S exemption that is recognised for an application for an ECS craft card, they can apply directly to the JIB and present their exemption as part of that application.
+If a person is working in the electrotechnical industry and would like to use an H&S exemption that is recognised for an application for an ECS craft card, they can apply directly to the JIB for a card and present their exemption as part of that application.

-The ECS H&S assessment is available directly from the JIB and several other organisations.
+The ECS HS&E assessment is available directly from the JIB and several other organisations.

 The JIB – To book an assessment through the JIB please call the bookings team on 01322 661 633.